 Qantas Frequent Flyer credit cards

-As mentioned above, Coles issues its own brand of credit cards that offer a higher earn rate for flybuys points.
-You can usually earn two points per $1 spent, which means that you earn 3 points per $1 spent when you swipe your flybuys card and use your Coles MasterCard simultaneously at eligible stores.
+As mentioned above, Coles issues its own brand of credit cards that offer a higher earn rate for Flybuys points.
+You can usually earn 2 points per $1 spent, which means that you earn 3 points per $1 spent when you swipe your Flybuys card and use your Coles Mastercard simultaneously at eligible stores.

 Woolworths credit cards

-The Woolworths Money Everyday Platinum, on the other hand, earns between 1-3 Everyday Money Reward Points per $1 spent.
-These points are then converted into Woolworths gift cards every 4 months, with 4,000 points equalling $20 in value.
+The Woolworths Everyday Platinum, on the other hand, earns credit card reward points that are then converted into Woolworths gift cards every 4 months, with 4,000 points equalling $20 in value.

-Both of these options also double as your Woolworths Rewards membership card, with the barcode on the back so you can scan it at participating Woolworths and Caltex stores to earn your regular Woolworths Rewards points.
+Both of these options also double as your Everyday Rewards membership card, with the barcode on the back so you can scan it at participating Woolworths stores to earn your regular Everyday Rewards points.

 Earning frequent flyer points while doing your supermarket shopping can be a good way to maximise your rewards.
 After all, this is a regular expense and you might as well get something out of it in the long run.
 To get the most value for your money, though, compare all your options first so you can decide on the right program for you.